pytorch/builder/docs/jenkins.md

 - next to 'github pull request builder', tick the box
 - click 'install without restart'

-## TODO: jenkins configuration 2: configure github pull request builder plugin
+## jenkins configuration 2: configure github pull request builder plugin

 - go to jenkins home page
 - go to 'manage jenkins', 'congigure system'
-- scroll down to setion 'github pull request builder'
+- scroll down to entry 'github pull request builder'
 - in shared secret, put some shared secret and note it down (might as well be same as one used for comms with nimbix wrapper, I think?)
 - next to 'credentials' click 'add', then 'jenkins'
    - kind: 'secret text'
-   - secret: the api token from 'github configuration 2' section above
+   - secret: [pytorchbot github api token]
    - id: jenkins-bot-github-token
    - description: jenkins-bot-github-token
    - click on 'add'